The Pointillist principle for variation operators and jump functions: Moon's theorem for variations

-The proof for jump inequalities is essentially similar but replaces \eqref{equation:variation_sublinearity} with \eqref{equation:jumpfunction_sublinearity}.
-Unfortunately we lose a small power of 2 in this inequality and thus cannot conclude that the norm bounds are the same. \end{proof}
+The proof for jump inequalities is similar but replaces the use of sublinearity for variation operators with almost sub-additivity of jump functions \eqref{equation:jumpfunction_sublinearity}.
+Breaking up \(\lambda\) into \(\lambda_1+\lambda_2\) and taking one of the parameters to 0 allows us to obtain the same constants. \end{proof}